gradle/gradle/design-docs/testing-improvements.md

 - Report is generated when one or more tests fail.
 - Report is not generated when tests cannot be run.

+## Story: `Test` task implements the `Reporting` contract

+### Implementation plan

+Move reporting configuration into this framework, leaving existing Test properties/methods in place as facades.

+### User visible changes

+The Test task reports container will expose the HTML and XML reports…

+    test {
+      reports {
+        html.enabled = false
+        xml.enabled = false
+      }
+    }

+The standard `Report` options will be respected.
+This deprecates Test methods/properties such as `testReportEnabled`, `testReportDir`.

+### Test coverage

+- HTML and XML reports can be disabled
+- Changing HTML report configuration through old properties (e.g. `testReportDisabled`) is respected (and deprecated)

 ## Story: HTML test report shows runtime grouping of tests into suites

 - Add the tree of test execution to the test report